Potential Energy Surface Scanning

 Scan Modes

-MAPLE supports two scan modes, selected via the mode parameter in the #scan header:
+MAPLE supports two scan modes, selected via the mode parameter:

 | Mode | Description | Use Case |